clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

    sudo swupd update

-Once your system is updated, add the following bundles to your system:
+After your system is updated, add the following bundles to your system:

 * :file:`machine-learning-web-ui`: This bundle contains the Jupyter application.